 The termination of the employment contract is like other dismissal cases, whereas the Employee is entitled to a severance pay.

 Request the Sick Leave Regulation / Protocol Tailor-made for your company

-Are you compliant?
 Contact us and receive a tailor-made Sick Leave Regulation / Protocol for Employer, Employee and HR Professionals.
 The documentation will consist of:

 - 17 pages incl. policy, process and instructions in English (or Dutch)